 Pate tries to customize treatment for each person.
 A blind patient received audio books.
 And one patient had a lot of anxiety at night and rehab technicians found that reading aloud to him each night was very soothing and helped him sleep.

-Great ideas also pop up at the same time elsewhere….Pate’s Fort Worth location, Whitley Place, started their book club for brain injury to help people at a higher level of independence who hoped to return to work or school, reading general interest books to recover reading and comprehension skills.
+Great ideas also pop up at the same time elsewhere….Pate’s Fort Worth location, Savanna Oaks Ranch, started their book club for brain injury to help people at a higher level of independence who hoped to return to work or school, reading general interest books to recover reading and comprehension skills.

 Did you know reading is great for the brain?
 Find out more!